 Another key area is cyber warfare, with some voicing concerns about hacking, disinformation campaigns and attacks on key infrastructure ahead of Sweden’s general election next year.
 “How we handle the risks that digitalisation brings has great consequences for our ability to maintain and strengthen our welfare and security,” the government stated in its national strategy for information and cyber security published in June.

 Niklas Granholm, deputy director of studies at the Swedish Defence Research Agency (FOI), points out that today’s security threats are more diffuse than during the Cold War era.
-There is a “gray scale” of risks today, he said, including cyber threats, disinformation campaigns and psychological warfare operations.
-In the interest of better preparedness, “it would be a good thing to have better coordinated police and military operations,” said Granholm.
+There is a “grey scale” of risks today, he said, including cyber threats, disinformation campaigns and psychological warfare operations.
+In the interest of better preparedness, “it would be a good thing to have better-coordinated police and military operations,” said Granholm.

 “The Swedish National Police Agency decided that the unit was no longer needed but now there is a burgeoning discussion about reintroducing it,” said Granholm.
 “At the same time, there is a general shortage of police officers in Sweden and much of the police’s resources have gone to dealing with the refugee crisis.”